 - Receipts can ONLY be claimed by one individual, and each individual can only claim up to $250.
 This means that large expenses like a $300 hotel bill MUST be split between group members, or a student will have to pay $50 out of pocket, as they will only get reimbursed for $250.

 - If a cost is under $250 (ex. a gas bill of $30), an individual student may pay for that cost, but only that student can claim that receipt in their reimbursement request.
-If students wish to split that cost between their individual reimbursement funds, then each student must pay a portion of that bill.
+If students wish to split that cost between their individual reimbursement funds, then each student must pay a portion of that bill and have individual receipts.

-- We recommend splitting up smaller costs between students (Example: John pays for gas the first time, Jane pays for gas the second time, Joe pays for snacks on the car ride) and then evenly split larger bills (Example: John, Jane, and Joe evenly split the $300 hotel bill between them at checkout, so each pays $100).
+- We recommend splitting up smaller costs between students (Example: Naomi pays for gas the first time, Duncan pays for gas the second time, Kyle pays for snacks on the car ride) and then evenly split larger bills (Example: Naomi, Duncan, and Kyle evenly split the $300 hotel bill between them at checkout, so each pays $100).